NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 caption:([The Teburu Game System @teburu-video showcasing _The Bad Karmas_ board game.
 The black board is the main game board.
 The squares above connect to the board below to transmit the RFID reader information back to the system for display.])
 )

-An RFID based approach is also used by Steve Hinske and Marc Langheinrich in their paper @rfid-based which places an antenna grid below the game board to detect RFID chips within models.
+An RFID based approach is also used in "An RFID-based Infrastructure for Automatically Deter- mining the Position and Orientation of Game Objects in Tabletop Games" (#cite(<rfid-based>,form:"prose")) which places an antenna grid below the game board to detect RFID chips within models.
 This allowed them to find what chip is in range of what antenna, allowing them to find the general location of a game piece.
 This worked particularly well for larger models where you could put RFID chips far away from each-other on the model.
 Using the known positions of the chips and dimensions of the model combined with which antenna said chips are in range of allows you to determine an accurate position of each model.
 They also go into alternate RFID approaches which will be discussed later when outlining the chosen methodology.

 //  INSERT IMAGE
 #figure(